 With visual aides. :)

-size of the object but also due to the dorks that will take a picture of it with their phones.
+If you are hauling this down the road, you will cause traffic jams due not only to the size of the object but also due to the dorks that will take a picture of it with their phones.
 Yup, I'm a dork. :P

 My gorgeous nephew, JC, knows how to kick back and relax.
 Live & learn people.